tonethar/IGME-430-Fall-2024/projects/project-1-checkpoint.md

 # Project 1 - "Get Going!"
 Checkpoint (DRAFT)

+- *For this project, you will take a JSON dataset and create a Web API that allows others to access, search, filter, and edit your dataset.*

+---

 ## I. Get Started
 - Complete the express HW up to and including [14 - Finish up the hoot admin page](../exercises/14-finish-up-hoot-admin.md)
 - Duplicate the entire **router-app-POST** folder and re-name the copy to **p1-430-&lt;abc1234>** where `<abc1234>` is your RIT id